UKHD-NP/atacseq_snakemake_new/README.md

 The `MAPQ_MT_filter` rule filters aligned reads based on mapping quality (MAPQ) and removes unwanted chromosomes (e.g., mitochondrial DNA).
 Additionally, duplicate reads are marked or removed using GATK's `MarkDuplicatesWithMateCigar` in the subsequent `gatk4_markdups` rule.

 How BAM files and reads are filtered throughout the pipeline:
-I. **Remove mitochondrial DNA reads**
+- **Remove mitochondrial DNA reads**
-   - Reads mapping to `chrM` or mitochondrial contigs are excluded using SAMtools.
+    Reads mapping to `chrM` or mitochondrial contigs are excluded using SAMtools.
-II. **Exclude blacklisted regions**
+- **Exclude blacklisted regions**
-   - Reads overlapping ENCODE blacklist regions are removed using BEDtools.
+    Reads overlapping ENCODE blacklist regions are removed using BEDtools.
-III. **Remove duplicate reads**
+- **Remove duplicate reads**
-   - PCR duplicates are marked and optionally removed using GATK `MarkDuplicatesWithMateCigar`.
+    PCR duplicates are marked and optionally removed using GATK `MarkDuplicatesWithMateCigar`.
-IV. **Filter by mapping quality (MAPQ)**
+- **Filter by mapping quality (MAPQ)**
-   - Reads with MAPQ scores below the threshold (default: 20, set in the configfile) are discarded using SAMtools.
+    Reads with MAPQ scores below the threshold (default: 20, set in the configfile) are discarded using SAMtools.
-V. **Exclude secondary alignments**
+- **Exclude secondary alignments**
-   - Only primary alignments (`-F 0x100`) are retained using SAMtools.
+    Only primary alignments (`-F 0x100`) are retained using SAMtools.
-VI. **Remove unmapped reads**
+- **Remove unmapped reads**
-   - Reads flagged as unmapped (`-F 0x4`) are filtered out using SAMtools.
+    Reads flagged as unmapped (`-F 0x4`) are filtered out using SAMtools.
-VII. **Exclude multimapped reads**
+- **Exclude multimapped reads**
-   - Reads mapping to multiple locations are removed based on MAPQ scoring.
+    Reads mapping to multiple locations are removed based on MAPQ scoring.
-VIII. **Filter by mismatches**
+- **Filter by mismatches**
-   - Reads with more than 4 mismatches (using the NM tag) are excluded during filtering.
+    Reads with more than 4 mismatches (using the NM tag) are excluded during filtering.
-IX. **Remove soft-clipped reads**
+- **Remove soft-clipped reads**
-   - Soft-clipped reads are implicitly excluded during alignment and filtering steps.
+    Soft-clipped reads are implicitly excluded during alignment and filtering steps.
-X. **Filter by fragment size**
+- **Filter by fragment size**
-    - Fragments outside the range of 0–2000 bp are removed using BEDtools and custom scripts.
+    Fragments outside the range of 0–2000 bp are removed using BEDtools and custom scripts.
-XI. **Exclude improperly paired reads**
+- **Exclude improperly paired reads**
-    - Only properly paired reads (`-f 3`) are retained for downstream analysis.
+    Only properly paired reads (`-f 3`) are retained for downstream analysis.
-XII. **Handle paired-end read inconsistencies**
+- **Handle paired-end read inconsistencies**
-    - Reads where only one mate fails any of the above criteria are excluded during filtering.
+    Reads where only one mate fails any of the above criteria are excluded during filtering.

 #### **6. Quality Control on Trimmed Reads**